PisterLab/micromissiles-unity/docs/Simulation_Config_Guide.md

 #### Example 2: `3_salvo_2_sfrj_5_fateh110b.json`

-A complex simulation that involves multiple solid fuel ramjet interceptor salvos launched at different times to engage ballistic missile threats.
+A complex simulation that involves multiple solid fuel ramjet interceptor salvos launched at different times to engage a large number of ballistic missile threats.
+This scenario demonstrates a layered defense approach against a large-scale ballistic missile attack.
+The staggered launch times and varied dispense times help ensure continuous defensive coverage as the threats approach their targets.

 ```json
 {